harshulmca17/Algorithms-c-/README.md

 account.
 It’s very difficult to read the account number off a bank card directly, but the bank has a high-tech “equivalence tester” that takes two bank cards and, after performing some computations, determines whether they are equivalent.
-Their question is the following: among the collection of  cards, is there a set of more thann/2 ofthem that are all equivalent to one another?
+Their question is the following: among the collection of n cards, is there a set of more thann/2 ofthem that are all equivalent to one another?
 Assume that the only feasible operations you can do with the cards are to pick two of them and plug them in to the equivalence tester.
 Show how to decide the answer to their question with only O(n log